 Unclogging your sink

-After you’ve figured out why you have a clogged drain, try the method we recommended for your problem above.
-If you can’t figure out what your drain’s problem is, then try each of these methods in order.
+Once you’ve diagnosed why you have a bathroom sink clog, try the method we recommended for your problem above.
+If you can’t figure out what your drain’s problem is or if your sink still isn’t draining, then try each of these methods in the order listed.

 1. Baking soda and white vinegar